Topics Map > OS & Desktop Software > Windows

 Add Audio to Project

-Next, navigate to the slide that audio is going to be added to or create a new blank slide (KB Article Captivate CS9 - Getting Started ).
+Next, navigate to the slide that audio is going to be added to or create a new blank slide (KB Article Document 70919 is unavailable at this time. ).

 Once there, click the "record" button at the top to add audio. (figure 1).